4 FAH-3 H-530

 b.
 If an assignment to a post in a foreign area or the outpatient medical emergency treatment is canceled at the convenience of the employee, the outstanding balance must be repaid in full immediately to the agency.

-If nonissuance of a paycheck necessitates a retroactive salary payment, the deduction made for each pay period included in the retroactive salary payment must not exceed the normal pay back amount.
-In the event that the advance is not deducted, the nondeducted amount will be treated as an overpayment and repayment will be made in accordance with agency regulations (see 4 FAH-3 H-547, Other Deductions).
+If non-issuance of a paycheck necessitates a retroactive salary payment, the deduction made for each pay period included in the retroactive salary payment must not exceed the normal pay back amount.
+If the advance is not deducted, the non-deducted amount will be treated as an overpayment and repayment will be made in accordance with agency regulations (see 4 FAH-3 H-547, Other Deductions).

 4 FAH-3 H-536.5 Establishing Accounts Receivable

 a.
-Each agency must establish an accounts receivable for each advance of pay on the basis of disbursements charged to their appropriation supported by a signed copy of the Advance of Pay Request.
+Each agency must establish an accounts receivable for each advance of pay based on disbursements charged to their appropriation supported by a signed copy of the Advance of Pay Request.

 b.
 The accounting transactions for maintaining the account receivable must be reported by the payroll system to the serviced agency biweekly on Payroll Advice of Charge and Payroll Recurring Deductions reports.